 Qualifying for a Companion Dog

-Unlike with qualifying for a service dog, emotional support animals and companion dog qualifications are much less rigorous.
-In fact, companion dogs have no specific qualification requirements.
-Companion dogs are often used to help those who suffer from anxiety, depression, mood disorders, post traumatic stress disorder (PTSD), or even substance abuse issues.
+Unlike qualifying for a service dog, emotional support animals and companion dog qualifications are much less rigorous Companion dogs are often used to help those who suffer from anxiety, depression, mood disorders, post-traumatic stress disorder (PTSD), or even substance abuse issues.

 Companion Dogs and No Pet Policies

-In order to be able to keep your companion dog with you even in places where animals would otherwise not be permitted, you need to have the support and approval of a physician.
-Having a companion dog prescription letter will help ease the process of gaining access to locations with your companion dog in tow.
+To be able to keep your companion dog with you even in places where animals would otherwise not be permitted, you need to have the support and approval of a physician or licensed mental health care professional.

 Breeds of Companion Dogs